ESA's Living Planet Programme

 This approach also gives Europe an excellent opportunity for international cooperation, both within the wide scientific domain and also in the technological development of new missions.

 The family of Earth Explorer missions is a result of this strategy.
-There are currently six Earth Explorer missions.
+There are eight Earth Explorer missions.

 GOCE: ESA's gravity mission

-Launched on 17 March 2009, the Gravity field and steady-state Ocean Circulation Explorer (GOCE) mission has provided the dataset required to accurately determine global and regional models of Earth's gravity and geoid.
+Launched on 17 March 2009 and ended on 11 November 2013, the Gravity field and steady-state Ocean Circulation Explorer (GOCE) mission provided the data to accurately determine global and regional models of Earth's gravity and geoid.
 This is advancing research in areas of ocean circulation, physics of Earth's interior, geodesy and surveying, and sea-level change.

 SMOS: ESA's water mission